libsndfile/libsndfile/docs/command.md

 Set the Variable Bit Rate encoding quality.
 The encoding quality value should be between 0.0 (lowest quality) and 1.0 (highest quality).
-Currenly this command is only implemented for FLAC and Ogg/Vorbis files.
+Currently this command is only implemented for FLAC and Ogg/Vorbis files.
 It has no effect on un-compressed file formats.

 ### Parameters